KadekM/orientdb-scala-stream/README.md

 val src = Source(query.execute())
           .runForeach(println)
 ```
-This will backpressure the databse - if there is no demand from downstream, database won't perform the fetch.
-Cancelling subscription will stop database from fetching next rows.
+This will backpressure the databse - if there is no demand from downstream, database won't perform the fetch - thus non blocking queries have no need for internal buffer.Cancelling subscription will stop database from fetching next rows.

 ```scala
 import orientdb.streams._